Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 `

 - 2 Microsoft.Azure.Devices.Client.PCL
 This is Portable Class library.
-You may want to use this for Xamarin C# cross-compatible project.
+You may want to use this for Xamarin C# cross-compatible project on Xamarin and iOS.
 It currently only supports HTTPS protocol.